-Meet Moe Hassan, an Asst.
-Superintendent Who Got His Love of Construction from His Father
+Meet Moe Hassan, an Assistant Superintendent Whose Family Instilled His Love of Construction

-Meet our Pathfinder, Moe Hassan who works at Lee Kennedy in Boston.
+Meet our newest Pathfinder, Moe Hassan, who works at Lee Kennedy in Boston.
 His love of construction has deep roots in his family’s history.

 A Family of Builders and Dreamers

 Moe Hassan was not your average kid.
 At the age of 14, while in the eighth grade, he decided to make a career in the construction industry.
 His classmates at the time might have been focused on which games to play at recess, or what kind of lunch the cafeteria was serving, but Moe had a dream and he was determined to make it a reality.

 This was not a decision that came lightly.
 Moe was very well-versed in both the rewards and the demands of construction work.
 In fact, he didn’t have to look very far for a role model in the industry.
 His grandfather was a highly-trained architect and his father was in the construction industry in his native Pakistan before moving to America.